 It was while on the women’s shelter board that Chantel met Tina Winham, a past junior league president, AJLI Board Member, and JLNWA Sustainer.
 Tina informed Chantel about all the benefits of The Junior League and referred Chantel to the NWA league.
 Just weeks before becoming a Junior League Member, Chantel was recruited to Walmart Apparel.
 Chantel dove in headfirst to the league and quickly realized she needed the league in her life.
 After Chantel’s new member year, she became vice chair of training, then chair, and currently manager of training.

-Chantel now lives in Bentonville with her fiancé Jeremy Neville and yorkie-poo Jetta.
+Chantel now lives in Bentonville with her husband Jeremy and yorkie-poo Jetta.
 She has been with Walmart for three years and is currently a product development and sourcing manager for Girl’s apparel.
 When not working or volunteering, Chantel is passionate about spending time with family, traveling, planning vacations, wine tastings, and barre classes.
 Chantel joined the league because she wanted to impact the community in an organized way with equally passionate individuals.
 Her biggest nonprofit passions are domestic violence and women’s/equal rights.
 She finds fulfillment in mentoring and cheering on other women, both friends and strangers in need.
 The junior league has brought Chantel six out of nine of her bridesmaids, additional professional and personal skills, lifelong friendships, and greater fulfillment.